HDR – Wide Gamut with Rec.2020 Dolby PQ output

 The FCPX project

 I am using a mixture of my own files and camera test footage from ARRI and RED at the moment.
 Both companies have a great amount of free test files available.
 ARRI Camera Sample Footage & SAMPLE R3D FILES.
-I will test with some other camera manufacturers sample footage soon.

 Viewing HDR content from the MBP on a external TV

-Apple suggests to connect your Mac to a proper HDR display like the Apple XDR Display or the Sony SONY BVM-X300/X310.
+Apple suggests to connect your Mac to a proper HDR display like the Apple XDR Display or the SONY BVM-X300/X310.
 To get the HDR signal out it is suggested to use the AJA Io 4K Plus for Thunderbolt 3.
 While reading some more HDR related articles from Apple I found that the USB-C Digital AV Multiport Adapter is also doing the trick although it is also only labeled with a HDMI 2.0 version.
 With a HDMI 2.1 cable I was able to connect my MBP to a LG C8 and I could view the HDR project from FCPX.

 I had to set the input settings to HDMI ULTRA HD Deep Color.
 But then even an SDR project looked somehow pumped up and too bright.
 I will investigate the LG C8 settings further in the near future.